Child Abuse Central Index

 - Reporting agency that investigated the incident;

 It is important to note that the effectiveness of the index is only as good as the quality of the information reported.
-Each reporting agency is required by law to forward to the DOJ a report of every child abuse incident it investigates, unless the incident is determined to be unfounded or general neglect.
-Each reporting agency is responsible for the accuracy, completeness and retention of the original reports.
+Each county child welfare or probation department that submits a report of substantiated child abuse or severe neglect is responsible for the accuracy, completeness and retention of the original reports.
 The CACI serves as a “pointer” back to the original submitting agency.